Integration Patterns

 The initial page data pattern can get messy when working with partials:

-tag generally needs to go into a base template
+the initial_page_data tag generally needs to go into a base template

 (a descendant of